SQL Truncate Table Example | Truncate Table In SQL

 TRUNCATE statement is the Data Definition Language (DDL) operation that is used to mark the extents of the table for deallocation (empty for reuse).

-Okay, now let’s see the syntax of SQL Truncate Table.
+Okay, now let’s see the syntax of the SQL Truncate Table.

 TRUNCATE TABLE table_name